AndersonLevasseur/Cyptology/README.md

 # Cyptology
-A simple pair of prgrams to encode and decode a string
+A simple pair of prgrams to encrypt and decrypt a string